-The minimum wage in the British Virgin Islands (the BVI) will increase by over 40 per cent from $6.00 per hour to $8.50 per hour, effective November 30, 2024, heralding the BVI’s first increase since 2016 and its second in approximately 25 years.
+The minimum wage in the British Virgin Islands (the BVI) was expected to increase by over 40 percent from $6.00 per hour to $8.50 per hour, effective November 30, 2024, heralding the BVI’s first increase since 2016 and its second in approximately 25 years.
+However, the BVI Ministry of Financial Services, Economic Development, and Digital Transformation issued a bulletin on December 3, 2024, that the minimum wage increase has been postponed because of a policy matter.
+The revised implementation date will be announced in Q1 2025.

 Background